Veterinary Technician vs. Veterinary Technologist

 2

-Professionals looking to serve the animal medicine world will inevitably come across several roles that might spark their interest.
-Often, in this search, there are analogies to the human medicine world that provide a useful framework to help understand both the level of education required to fill that role and what responsibilities professionals will fulfill in their animal healing work.
+Professionals looking to serve the animal medicine world will inevitably encounter several roles that might spark their interest.
+Often, in this search, there are analogies to the human medicine world that provide a useful framework to help understand the level of education required to fill that role and what responsibilities professionals will fulfill in their animal healing work.
 The chart below explains those common analogies.

 If an emerging veterinary professional determines that animal nursing is their pathway, they have to decide whether they wish to become a veterinary technician or a veterinary technologist.

-This article will discuss the ways in which the two roles are the same, the ways they are different, and the reasons why a future veterinary nurse would choose one over the other.
+This article will discuss the similarities and differences between the two roles and explain why a future veterinary nurse would choose one over the other.

 Veterinary Medicine Role Human Medicine Analogous Role Degree Level Required